-Finkenauer’s bipartisan bill supporting veterans’ families signed into law by President Trump
+Finkenauer’s Bipartisan Bill Supporting Veterans’ Families Signed into Law by President Trump

+The bipartisan bill, introduced last August by Finkenauer and Congressman John Curtis (R-UT), was included in the larger Veterans COMPACT Act of 2020.

 The Peer Support for Veterans Families Act creates a pilot program providing education and peer support for the families and caregivers of veterans who have received a mental health diagnosis.
-U.S. Rep. David McKinley (R-WV) was also an original co-sponsor of the bill.
+Congressman David McKinley (R-WV) was also an original co-sponsor of the bill.

-“I am thankful my colleagues recognize that this bipartisan legislation provides needed resources to those supporting our veterans in mental crisis,” said Curtis.
+“I am thankful my colleagues recognize that this bipartisan legislation provides needed resources to those supporting our veterans in mental crisis," Congressman John Curtis said.
 “Actions speak louder than words, and it’s past due for our nation to honor the courageous sacrifices our brave men and women in the military have made to protect our freedoms.
 Now that it’s signed into law, our bill gives veterans and their families hope for a better future after completing their service to our country.”

 The Peer Support for Veterans Families Act directs the Department of Veteran Affairs (VA) to set up a pilot program in 10 medical facilities to offer education and peer support programs to veterans’ caregivers and families.
 With the permission of the veteran, caregivers will receive training in understanding mental illness, coping with stress, and de-escalating crisis situations.
 The new initiative will allow caregivers to learn from and support each other as well as provide them the opportunity to lead trainings and peer support meetings.